joshua-rodgers/pong/README.md

 added a start screen and the win state which is triggered when a player reaches 10 points. this wraps the major features. it's now a fully playable game. you can restart at any point by pressing 'r'.

-anything further i do after this will be gameplay enhancements. i still intend to make the ball trajectory predictable based on the contact point. that will be the coup de grace for me here.
+anything further i do after this will be gameplay enhancements. i still intend to make the ball trajectory predictable based on the contact point. that will be the finishing touch for me here.

 im really happy to have finally built something more or less complete. building pong from scratch has been a goal for a long time. this is big.